-As soon as I started watching this film I noted a newly-learned familiar stink.
+As soon as I started watching Raiders of the Damned I noted a newly-learned familiar stink.
 YEP … this film gets rated Red Blood.

 The zombie costumes & weapons are laughable, and their make-up is just plain bad.
 The lacking story line is only outdone by the dribbling charactre development — and posturing of hokey military badassedness.
 The description sounds like it should have something, but it just isn’t there.